fmerg/pymerkle/docs/api.rst

 ---------

-Given any intermediate state, an inclusion proof is a path of hashes proving that a certain entry has been appended at some previous point and that the tree has not been tampered afterwards.
-The following is an inclusion proof for the entry stored by the third leaf against the state corresponding to the first five leaves:
+Given any intermediate state, an inclusion proof is a path of hashes proving that a certain entry has been appended at some previous moment and that the tree has not been afterwards tampered.
+Below the inclusion proof for the entry stored by the 3-rd leaf against the state corresponding to the first 5 leaves:

 .. code-block:: python

-   >>> proof = tree.prove_inclusion(3, size=5)
+   >>> proof = tree.prove_inclusion(3, 5)

+The second argument is optional end defaults to the current size.
 Verification proceeds as follows:

 .. code-block:: python